schoeberl/risc-v-lab/README.md

  * Extract the opcode and the register numbers
  * Use a `switch` to decode the instruction
  * Add the register file
+  * When using memory, the input register is part of the pipe register
  * Write some tests

 ### Execute Stage